Above-Everyone/.github/profile/README.md

 ### List of current/previous projects

 - [ ] YoMarket API          | A price guide and market-place
-- [ ] YoMarket Website      | A price guide and market-place
+- [ ] YoMarket Website      | The front-end source of YoMarket using YoMarketPHP Library
-- [ ] YoMarket DiscordBot   | A price guide and market-place
+- [ ] YoMarket DiscordBot   | The front-end source of YoMarket using YoMarket.py Module
-- [ ] YoMarket Desktop      | A price guide and market-place
+- [ ] YoMarket Desktop      | The front-end source of YoMarket using YoMarket.cs Library
+- [ ] YoMarket Client Libs  | Published YoMarket Libraries for various of programming languages
-- [ ] YoController          | An application that watches ads on the game for free coins)
+- [ ] YoController          | An application that watches ads on the game for free coins